Scuba Diving 101 – What You Need To Get Certified in Belize

 - Open water dives.
 Open water dives cannot be attempted until you’ ve performed the other 2 sections

 As open water diving is the most relevant for Belize, know that completing the open water training will give you the following knowledge.

 - How to plan a dive, based on depth and duration.

 - How to easily clear a fogged mask while submerged.

 - Understand how to use scuba gear and confirm that a buddy’s gear is safe to use.

 - Understand underwater weather conditions so that you can avoid problems during a dive.

-If you have kids with an interest in diving, know they can pursue junior certification so long as they are of at least 10 years of age and can understand the lessons and information being taught.
+If you have kids with an interest in diving, know they can pursue junior certification.
+This is possible so long as they are at least 10 years old and can understand the information being taught.

-Once you have full certification, you receive a C-card that allows you to rent scuba equipment, buy air for scuba tanks and to dive beyond 18 meters.
-In other words, you are fully equipped to pursue any sort of diving you might want, be it exploring the rotted remains off downed ships or the natural wonders found rampant within Belize’s waters.
+Once you have full certification, you receive a C-card.
+This allows you to rent scuba equipment, buy air for scuba tanks and to dive beyond 18 meters.
+Now fully equipped to pursue any sort of diving you might want, you can go exploring, whether it be the rotted remains off downed ships or the natural wonders found rampant within Belize’s waters.